Frequently Asked Questions: Current Students

 Q: I am a current Reed student/student applying for readmission.
 Are there consequences if I miss the deadline?

 A: Yes.
 There is a two-week grace period after the April 15 deadline.
 However, applications received after May 1 through July 1 may be subject to a 10-40% reduction in Reed Grant.
 Applications received after July 1 will be awarded federal aid only and no Reed Grant.

 Q: Due to circumstances beyond my control, I wasn't able to meet the application deadline.
 Is there anything I can do?

 A: Submit your applications as soon as possible, along with a statement petitioning to be considered an on-time applicant.
 Your petition should include a detailed explanation of the circumstances that prevented you from meeting the priority deadline.
 Petitions can be submitted via email and will be reviewed on a case-by-case basis.

 Q: Can I apply for financial aid if I haven't had aid in the past?

 A: If you are a domestic student who did not apply or did not receive financial aid in previous years, you can apply for aid in subsequent years by submitting your FAFSA and CSS Profile by the published deadlines.
-If you are an international student who did not apply for aid during their first year, you are not eligible to apply for aid in future years.
+If you are an international student who indicated on your admission application you will not require financial assistance during your time at Reed, you are not eligible to apply for aid in future years.

 Q: What does it mean to meet "demonstrated need"?

 A: Demonstrated need is determined by Reed's financial aid office using nationally standardized formulas, as well as institutional policies, to assess the information families submit on the CSS Profile and FAFSA forms and income tax returns.
 Need is determined by subtracting the student's expected family contribution (EFC) from the cost of attendance.
 Need is met with a combination of grant, student work, and loan.

-Q: How is my expected family contributions (EFCs) calculated?
+Q: How is my expected family contribution (EFC) calculated?

 Q: What all is included in the cost of attendance?